choupit0/HTB-Dyplesher/README.md

 9 directories, 7 files
 ```
 # Obtaining a "pseudo" shell
-Put in your hosts file: dyplesher.htb + test.dyplesher.htb = 10.10.10.190
+Put in your hosts file: dyplesher.htb + [subdomain].dyplesher.htb = 10.10.10.190

 Once you have you JAR file, add the plugin and reload it on the web interface: